ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/github_extension.md

 # GitHub Extension

-Now we'll put in a "GitHub" tab into each user's JupyterLab browser that shows a "labs" and "notes" directory with pre-constructed lab assignments and notes for each JupyterHub user.
+You can put in a "GitHub" tab into each user's JupyterLab browser that shows a "labs" and "notes" directory with pre-constructed lab assignments and notes for each JupyterHub user.

 [TOC]